carolinecorbieres/ArtlasCatalogues/2_OCR/2_ALTO_XML_trans/README.md

    `pip3 install -r requirements.txt`<br>

-   In order to install the `imagemagick` library on macOS/Linux, it is necessary to install [Homebrew](https://brew.sh) (The Missing Package Manager for macOS/Linux) beforehand .<br>
+   In order to install the `imagemagick` library on macOS/Linux, it is necessary to install [Homebrew](https://brew.sh) (The Missing Package Manager for macOS/Linux).<br>

    After you installed `homebrew`, type: